From the 1st of January 2021 the regulations and requirements for pet travel from the UK to mainland Europe have changed.

 These AHCs must be issued by an Official Veterinary Surgeon (3 of our vets are available for this service) and are valid for travel to specific destination states for 10 days from the date of issue.
 They are valid for return to the UK up to 4 months from the date of issue.
 An AHC is only valid for one trip.

-For your pet to travel with an ACH it must:
+For your pet to travel with an AHC it must:

 - Be over 12 weeks of age (16 weeks for some destinations),

-- Have had a rabies vaccination at least 21 days prior to the issue of the AHC.
+- Have had a rabies vaccination at least 21 days prior (some country’s are 30 days) to the issue of the AHC.

 Before you plan to travel please contact the surgery in good time as there is some information we require before we can complete the AHC so we will need this in advance of your appointment.